This assumes you have already done the following:

 If "Automatically propagate the plug-in configuration file" is not checked, at Servers > Server types > Web servers, check mark the web server and select Propagate Plug-In.
 The plugin should now be propagated to the web server.

-Ensure your IHS web server httpd.conf file has the following line.
+Ensure your IHS web server httpd.conf file has the following directives.

 You should now be able to start the web server using the web console.

 Likewise, you should be able to get your application directly from the application server.
 In this example, the application server is listening on port 9080.